Made a handful of good stops in the first half, but undone his good work when he let Weimann's long-range shot squirm past his hands. Solid otherwise.

 As is becoming the norm, Wilshere ran the show for Arsenal once again.
 He flitted into space, found gaps and broke past the Villa defense.
 His creativity and intelligence came to the fore when he dinked a pass behind the Villa back line for Monreal, from which Arsenal scored the winner.

 Took both his goals well; collecting his own blocked cross and then firing a shot past Guzan for the first, before calmly slotting the ball past the American for his second.
 A creative, adventurous presence throughout the match.

 A largely ineffective performance from Walcott, who struggled to get past Bennett and found himself deprived of the space he thrives in.
 Replaced in stoppage time by Koscielny.

-Solid and proactive, the American shot-stopper made few errors and exuded calmness behind an inexperienced defence.
+Solid and proactive, the American shot-stopper made few errors and exuded calmness behind an inexperienced defense.
 Might feel he could have done better with Cazorla's opener, but produced a stunning reflex save to deny Giroud.

 Made a number of important headed clearances, especially when competing with Giroud in the air.
 Like Clark, he threw his body in the way of shots and formed a solid wall that Arsenal struggled to break down.